 (2) This Act shall come into operation on a day to be fixed by proclamation 1.

-2. Interpretation
+2. Terms used

 (1) In this Act, unless the contrary intention appears —

 coastal waters means, in relation to the State, that part of the sea that is included in the coastal waters of the State within the meaning of the Coastal Waters (State Powers) Act 1980 of the Commonwealth as in force for the time being;